Javier Guarino: Career

-Guarino started his professional career playing with Defensor Sporting in 2006.
+Guarino was born in Salto.
+He started his professional career playing with Defensor Sporting in 2006.

 During 2011, he played in Espoli of Ecuador scoring 10 goals in 41 matches.

 In January 2012, he was transferred to Uruguayan Primera División side C.A.
 Bella Vista.

 On 12 July 2012, Guarino signed a new deal with Caracas FC of Venezuela.
 He made his Venezuelan Primera División debut on 11 August 2012, scoring a goal against Estudiantes de Mérida.

 In 2019, he joined Uruguayan side Ferro Carril F.C. in the Copa Nacional de Clubes, but he injured at the end of the year.